-- Providing visitor information through two sites.

-Providing a space for youth in Te Takeretanga o Kura-hau-pō and holding events and activities for this age group.

-Delivery of certain Council services (e.g. payment of rates) in Foxton and Shannon. - Providing AA services. - Providing a space for Horowhenua Heritage resources and collections both online and in-house.
+- Delivering IT resources including internet on demand and free Wi-Fi. - Providing visitor information through two sites. - Providing a space for youth in Te Takeretanga o Kura-hau-pō and holding events and activities for this age group. - Delivery of certain Council services (e.g. payment of rates) in Foxton and Shannon. - Providing AA services. - Providing a space for Horowhenua Heritage resources and collections both online and in-house.

 Activity Community outcome Council role Community centres and libraries operate within the district.
-Exuberant economyVibrant culturesThriving communitiesPartnerships with Tangata Whenua Funder/provider
+Exuberant economy Vibrant cultures Thriving communities Partnerships with Tangata Whenua Funder/provider

 Service area Performance measure Target 2019/20 & 2020/21 Actual Performance 2019/2020 Actual Performance 2020/2021 Reserves are available for community use.
-Residential dwellings in urban areas are within 400 metres to local reserves, either Council or privately provided. ≥80% Achieved As at 30 June 2020, Council has 83% of residential dwellings in urban areas that are within 400 metres to local reserves, either Council or privately provided.
+Residential dwellings in urban areas are within 400 metres to local reserves, either Council or privately provided. ≥ 80% Achieved As at 30 June 2020, Council has 83% of residential dwellings in urban areas that are within 400 metres to local reserves, either Council or privately provided.
 Achieved As at 30 June 2021, Council has 83.06% of residential dwellings in urban areas that are within 400 metres to local reserves, either Council or privately provided.
-Residential dwellings in urban areas are within 800 metres of playgrounds or destination reserves. ≥80% Achieved As at 30 June 2020, Council has 91.65% of residential dwellings in urban areas that are within 800 metres of playgrounds or destination reserves.
+Residential dwellings in urban areas are within 800 metres of playgrounds or destination reserves. ≥ 80% Achieved As at 30 June 2020, Council has 91.65% of residential dwellings in urban areas that are within 800 metres of playgrounds or destination reserves.
 Achieved As at 30 June 2021, Council has 91.63% of residential dwellings in urban areas that are within 800 metres of playgrounds or destination reserves.
 Reserves meet local needs.
-Percentage of customers satisfied with the service, based on the Annual Customer Satisfaction Survey. ≥80% Achieved June 2020 survey results, 92% satisfaction overall.
-Parks and reserves Parks and reserves KPI:80% KPI:80% RPI:80% SPI Met?
-92% Overall 89% Non-Users 93% Users Achieved June 2021 survey results, 85% satisfaction overall. % satisfied non-users 85% 86% 85% Playgrounds are safe for users.
+Percentage of customers satisfied with the service, based on the Annual Customer Satisfaction Survey. ≥ 80% Achieved June 2020 survey results, 92% satisfaction overall.
+Parks and reserves 92% Overall 89% Non-Users 93% Users AchievedJune 2021 survey results, 85% satisfaction overall.% satisfied% satisfiednon-usersusers85%86%85% Playgrounds are safe for users.
 Playground facilities comply with relevant National Playground standards.
 Achieve Achieved As at 30 June 2020, 100% of playground facilities complied.
 Achieved As at 30 June 2021, 100% of playground facilities complied.
 Sports grounds are available for Community use.
 Percent of time that sport grounds are available for use during their opening hours.
 95% Achieved As at 30 June 2020, 100% of sports grounds were available for use during their opening hours outside of Covid-19 lockdown.
-Achieved During June 2021, 98.21% of sports grounds were available for use during topening hours.
-Playford Park #1 was closed for weekday training for a pof three weeks due to the wet turf surface.
-This closure only for weekday training, it was open on weekends for booked HKRFU Club matches.
+Achieved During June 2021, 98.21% of sports grounds were available for use during their opening hours.
+Playford Park #1 was closed for weekday training for a period of three weeks due to the wet turf surface.
+This closure was only for weekday training, it was open on weekends for booked HKRFU Club matches.